Total TimePrep: 35 min. Cook: 5 min./batch

 - Place about 1 tablespoon of filling in the center of each wonton wrapper.
 Combine egg and water.
 Moisten wonton edges with egg mixture; fold opposite corners over filling and press to seal.

-- Heat remaining vegetable oil in a large skillet.
-Cook wontons in batches for 1-2 minutes on each side or until golden brown, adding additional oil if needed.
-Yield: 5 dozen.
+- Heat remaining oil in a large cast-iron skillet.
+Cook wontons in batches until golden brown, 1-2 minutes on each side, adding more oil if needed.

 These were so good that I can't wait to make them again.
 My only surprise was when I used less than a tablespoon of filling (so it wouldn't be too much) but it only made 42 of them instead of 60.
 Not sure how that happened.